Larsvanderlaan/causalGLM-depreciated-/README.md

+# This version is depreciated.
+The latest version is here: https://github.com/Larsvanderlaan/causalGLM

 # causalGLM (actively in development, NOT ready for use)

 This package is in development.
 I do not recommend using it at the moment as there are bugs.